 O3 now passes to the original middle person (O1) and cuts around O1.
 And so it goes (see diagram).
 No dribbling is allowed except for one dribble to finish the lay-up.
 The ball should never touch the floor except that the last pass to the shooter is always a bounce-pass.

 The next three-some can start once the previous group is beyond half-court.
 Start a new line at the far end, and when all groups have come to that end-line, go back the other way.
 If we have an odd number, the one or two players left behind will yell "one (or two) back!" and a player(s) will sprint back and go again with that three-some.

-We will first run the drill with chest passes, and then again with bounce passes.
+We first run the drill with chest passes, and then again with bounce passes.
 Receivers should move toward the ball, and show a target for the passer.
 Players should stay wide and always cut around and behind the player they just passed to.

 Passers must call out the receiver's name before passing and the number of the pass in the sequence (e.g. "Ross 1", "John 2", "Bill 3"), and receivers should yell "ball".
-With our high school teams, we will initially run the drill with five passes being made before completing the lay-up.
-Finally, we will run the drill with each team using only three passes to complete the drill... now they really have to sprint.
+With our high school teams, we initially run the drill with five passes being made before completing the lay-up.
+Finally, we will run the drill with each team using only three passes to complete the drill - now they really have to sprint.

 Passing Drill #2 - 3-Man Full-Court Weave with 3-Point Shot OptionHere's an option you can use when running the 3-man weave above.
-You can also get two 3-point shots in transition each trip.
+You get two 3-point shots in transition each trip.
 Have managers (or assistants, or players waiting in line) on each end of the court.

 Players run the 3-person weave full-court just as above.
-The only difference is that the trailer (last person down the court on the weave) and the passer fan out to the wing, 3-point arc area on opposite sides.
+The only difference is that the trailer (last person down the court on the weave) and the passer fan out to the wings, 3-point arc area on opposite sides.
 Both players receive a pass from the assistants (or players on the endline) and shoot the 3-pointer.
 They get their own rebound and give the ball back to the assistants (or players on the endline).

 Passing Drill #3 - 5-Man Full-Court Weave to 3-on-2 to 2-on-1 Transition DrillContributed by: Coach Thomas Koeller, Southwestern High School, Hazel Green, WI

 Here is a variation of the three man weave.
 In the 5-man weave drill, five players are used and run the traditional weave up the floor, followed by at 3-on-2 break, and finally a 2-on-1 break.
 In the 5-man weave, the passer cuts outside around two players.